5 tips to improve sleep with proper sleep hygiene

 Avoid chemicals that interfere with sleep

-Substances like caffeine, sugar and alcohol can all negatively impact the quality of sleep.
+Substances like caffeine, sugar, and alcohol can all negatively impact the quality of sleep.
 Try to avoid ingesting them in the hours before bed.
+You may be tempted to use melatonin, but ensure you check our article on melatonin for kids first and contact your pediatrician!

 Work with your internal clock